-Although "The Department of Psychology has no formal structure or procedure for the comprehensive exam" (Graduate Student Guidelines, p.
-37), the faculty of the cognitive program have developed procedures to provide consistency in the comprehensive exam for students in the cognitive program.
+Although the Department of Psychology has no formal structure or procedure for the comprehensive exam (see Graduate Student Guidelines), the faculty of the cognitive program have developed procedures to provide consistency in the comprehensive exam for students in the cognitive program.
 The comprehensive exam process begins with the selection of a dissertation committee.
 As described in the Guidelines (p.
 36), this committee includes at least four faculty members, one of whom must be from a department other than Psychology.
 After selecting a dissertation committee and being advanced to candidacy, graduate students should follow these steps to complete the comprehensive exam:

-- 1. The student will prepare 10 questions in consultation with the members of the committee.
+- 1. The student will prepare ten questions in consultation with the members of the committee.
 The questions should be distributed over content areas corresponding to the expertise of the committee members (as it is relevant to the particular student's program).
 The questions should require general knowledge and integration within the domains selected.
 The distribution of questions over committee members and distribution of content should be worked out by the student and adviser in consultation with other committee members.
 The role of each committee member in developing questions may vary as appropriate to the student's program and that member's expertise, and that role should be worked out by the student and adviser in consultation with the members of the committee.
-The scope of each question should be such that it can be answered in not more than 8 typed, double-spaced pages.
+The scope of each question should be such that it can be answered in not more than eight typed, double-spaced pages.
 The student should also develop a brief list of readings central to each question, again in consultation with the committee members.
-It is recommended that the readings be composed of approximately 10 empirical/theoretical articles and/or chapters (or the equivalent with some variation if the papers are extremely long or short). - 2.
+It is recommended that the readings be composed of approximately ten empirical/theoretical articles and/or chapters (or the equivalent with some variation if the papers are extremely long or short). - 2.
 When the student has agreed on a list of questions and readings with committee members, the complete list will be circulated to the full committee for approval.
 Upon approval, the comprehensive examination period will begin.
-The written and oral portions of the comprehensive examination should be scheduled at this time, and the Psychology Records Office notified of the schedule. - 3.
-Within one month after the list of questions is approved or with consultation of the committee, the written examination period will begin.
-At the beginning of this period, the student will receive a list of questions chosen by the committee from the approved list.
+The written and oral portions of the comprehensive examination should be scheduled at this time, and the Psychology Records Office notified of the schedule.